-There seems to be some uncertainty amongst many Americans about how to regard the Egyptian revolt against the Muslim Brotherhood and the recent overthrow of Mohamed Morsi – or what The New York Times refers to as “the military ouster of the country's first freely elected president”.
+There seems to be some uncertainty amongst many Americans about how to regard the Egyptian revolt against the Muslim Brotherhood and this week's overthrow of Mohamed Morsi – or what The New York Times refers to as “the military ouster of the country's first freely elected president”.
 Not a few are thinking aloud, “If Morsi was elected, within a democratic process, isn't the overthrow of their Executive an attack on the nascent democratic system?”

 For people who consider themselves progressive – wary of relentless United States rhetoric around “bringing democracy to the Middle East” and “fighting the rise of Islamic fundamentalism” as a cover for its incursions into Muslim countries – it's only natural that the toppling of a newly-appointed Middle Eastern leader would raise red flags.
 Especially when the dominant media narrative leads one to interpret the latest uprising in Egypt as less of a fight for democracy, than a fight against the Muslim Brotherhood (MB).